 You will need about 2 1/2 ounces of cut strips.
 Use a variety of cuts and solids or textures.
 This is your chance to try them all.
 Start with one of the squares on an inner side.
 When you hook always stay slightly inside the line.
 It will not matter in this pattern, but you might as well start with good habits.

 Change the color of your wool as often as you like.
 Avoid starting and stopping at the same place in each row unless you are deliberately creating a design.
 Hook some strips to the end of the strip, stop others before you get to the end.
 Have fun.
 Don’t make this hard.
 All colors will look odd until you have more hooked around them.
 Just keep going.
 You can always go back and adjust.
 That is one of the best features about rug hooking.

 Repeat this process for all squares and finish it off.
-See my favorite finishing method in the rug eSchool.
+See my favorite finishing method, the Fold Forward Method.

 Here are Some Other Hooked Squares

 Send me a photo of your Beginner Square!
 Send it to cindi [at] cindigay [dot] com.

 Cindi Gay Rug Hooking Newsletter